Ceramics (not offered 2025-2026)

 Prerequisite: Audition

-Chamber Singers is a vocal ensemble by audition.
-The focus of this ensemble will be performing as well as strengthening vocal skills.
-Students will be required to perform in evening concerts as well as festivals and participate in after-school rehearsals prior to events.
-Music of various styles, including jazz are learned and music theory and sight singing skills is taught at an advanced level.
-Students wishing to audition for this ensemble should have prior singing experience as well as some music reading ability.
+This course is designed for the advanced singer.
+The focus of this ensemble will be performing as well as strengthening vocal technique.
+Students will be required to perform in evening concerts and community events, and participate in after-school rehearsals prior to events.
+Students will learn a variety of vocal techniques through the study of advanced level choral literature from multiple genres.
+Music theory and sight singing skills are taught at an advanced level.
+Students wishing to audition for this ensemble should have prior singing experience as well as music reading ability.
+Students must enroll in Chamber Singers Advanced in the spring semester (this fulfills a sequential elective).

 Grades 10-12 Credit 1